biomoff/UoA_Metagenomics_Workshop/README.md

 conda deactivate
 ```

-## Clone this repository to your own space on Maxwell
+## Clone (copy) this repository to your own space on Maxwell

 This will give you environment files and the scripts needed to run the analysis (which will be uploaded AFTER the workshop, to force you to write them yourself for now.)

-Navigate to somewhere sensible
+Navigate to somewhere sensible:
 ```bash
 cd /uoa/scratch/users/"$USER"
 ```
+*Note: you do not need to change "$USER" here, this will automatically use your correct username.*

+Clone the repository using:
 ```bash
 git clone https://github.com/biomoff/UoA_Metagenomics_Workshop
 ```